-Likewise, what works of mythic fiction or art do you think use food lore & myth particularly well?
+Likewise, what works of mythic fiction or art do you think use food lore and myth particularly well?
 My own favorites: Chocolat and The Lollipop Shoes by Joanne Harris, The Stars Dispose and The Stars Compel by Michaela Roessner (cooking magic in Renaissance Italy!), The Mistress of Spices by Chitra Bannerjee Divakaruni, The Kitchen God's Wife by Amy Tan, and The Honey Month by Amal El-Mohtar.
 If we expand the list to include herbalism and hedgerow medicines, I'll add The Limits of Enchantment by Graham Joyce and The Hummingbird's Daughter by Luis Alberto Urrea.
 I'm also charmed by the notable obsession with food to be found in the excellent collection of Italian Folktales edited by Italo Calvino.

 The picture at the top of the post comes from "Sing a Song of Sixpence" illustrated by Walter Crane (1845-1915).
 The faery and troll sculptures are by my friend and neighbor Wendy Froud (a splendid cook herself), photographed by Toby Froud.
 The other images, listed in order, are: "Crumbs" by Jeanie Tomanek, a chocolate pot and whisk sketch on a 17th century manuscript, the oldest surviving English cookbook (late 14th century), a 17th century recipe for sugar pie, "Paradise Now" by Jacqueline Morreau, "The Seven Ravens" illustrated by Lisbeth Zwerger and Warwick Goble (1862-1943), "Fairy Feast" and "Goblin Market" by Arthur Rackham (1867-1939), "The Bear and the Bees" (from Aesop's Fables) by Walter Crane (1845-1915), "The Three Bears" by L. Leslie Brooke (1862-1940), "Green Corn Moon" by Jeanie Tomanek, "Apple of My Eye" by Andrea Kowch, "Tse-ping" by Native American sculptor Roxanne Swentzell (from the Santa Clara Pueblo, New Mexico), "Harvest" by Native American painter Michael Chiago Sr. (from the Tohono O'odham nation, Arizona), and a 15th century herbal.
 The recipe manuscripts come from the Wellcome Library's digital collection of 16th-19th century medicinal and culinary recipes.
 The Luci Taphanso quote comes from her lovely collection of tales and poems Sáanni Dahataal: The Women Are Singing, which I highly recommend.